 You can also design a Joint-Disciplinary Concentration (we sometimes call this a “slash major”) in which you work with faculty from two different disciplines to design a coherent course of study.
 Examples include political science/international and area studies, music/philosophy, English/gender studies, and chemistry/environmental studies.

 *Combined Areas of Concentration

-We offer programs in three areas of concentration that can only be completed as part of a combined area of concentration:
+The following program only be completed as part of a combined area of concentration:

 Special Program Areas of Concentration With the approval of faculty, you can create your own Special Program Area of Concentration in an area that is not regularly offered at New College.
 Examples include cultural studies, entomology, and gender and ethnic studies.
 Usually these special areas are modeled on similar programs offered at other colleges and universities.

 Students who choose to graduate in General Studies will not have an area of concentration recorded on their transcript.
-A General Studies concentration requires the endorsement of faculty from at least two Divisions and presupposes study in all three Divisions.
+A General Studies concentration requires the endorsement of faculty from at least two divisions and presupposes study in all three divisions.